SundaeSwap-finance/sundae-contracts/README.md

 > Note: Version 1 consisted of the closed source Plutus v1 contracts written in 2021; Version 2 consisted of a short lived attempt to rewrite them in Plutus v2, before we decided to migrate to Aiken.
 It's also convenient, as we also released a "v2" of the UI, and so many were getting confused when we spoke of the "v2 contracts", not understanding the difference.

+As part of the migration from the old contracts, we authored this plan document: https://docs.google.com/document/d/1iGdx3LXb-5EJNpRe-6u6FTc0k75fg2BIQj8cG5DvQVo/edit#heading=h.2ifsxfxprbh8

 ## Layout

 The repository is organized as follows: